The door knocker sounded, echoing through the stairwell to the upstairs rooms of the house.

-Beregond kept his face carefully blank and noticed Bergil fidgeting on his seat, biting his lip with a frown on his face.
+Beregond kept his face carefully blank and noticed Bergil fidgeting in his seat, biting his lip with a frown on his face.

 Pippin visibly gathered himself, and after clearing his throat he resumed, “...that Lord Denethor assigned to Gandalf and me on our arrival.
 That guesthouse, some of the buildings up in the seventh circle, and the Houses of Healing have been the only buildings I have entered so far.
 And the nice house we are now living in, of course.”

-Beregond noticed that Pippin had actually left out one building he had entered as well – the House of the Stewards in Rath Dínen.
+Beregond noticed Pippin had actually left out one building he had also entered– the House of the Stewards in Rath Dínen.
 But he certainly could not fault him for this omission.

 “Please do,” seized Pippin the opportunity, undoubtedly relieved as well by the chance to steer clear off the topic.
 “If it is all right with you, Beregond.”

 “Why ever not?
 I would be curious to know if my humble abode greatly differs from that of the ‘Ernil i Pheriannath’.”